-I got my small last rites kit out, mumbling the words that forgave Tim for his sins and allowed his ascension to God’s right hand – the bookend to his baptism.
-Praying, “Through this holy anointing may the Lord in his love and mercy help you with the grace of the Holy Spirit.
-May the Lord who frees you from sin save you and raise you up,” always uplifted my spirits.”
-Realistically, I knew it did nothing for Tim but I wanted everything to be perfect from the Church’s point of view.
-For God’s sake, he was bound to be a saint.
+I get my last rites kit out, mumbling the words that forgive Tim for his sins and allow his ascension to God’s right hand – the bookend to his baptism.
+Praying aloud, “Through this holy anointing may the Lord in his love and mercy help you with the grace of the Holy Spirit.
+May the Lord who frees you from sin save you and raise you up.”
+It always uplifts my spirits.
+Realistically, I know it does nothing for Tim but I want everything to be perfect from the Church’s point of view.
+For God’s sake, he may be a saint.

-I turned to Jake, “You may find these rituals quizzical.
+I turn to Jake, “You may find these rituals quizzical.
 We believe they heal the holy spirit that is bereft by a believer’s death.”

 “No more than the rituals of the Kabbalah in my faith.
 If it helps you and others deal with death, I have no reason to be skeptical.”

-That was pretty equivocal.
-Tim sure had interesting friends.
-I realized that Jake was in love Tim, which flew in the face of my other acolytes’ quests for a sugar daddy.
-I had faith that Tim would never prostitute himself.
-Maybe I was naïve.
+That’s pretty equivocal.
+Tim sure has interesting friends.
+I sense Jake is in love with Tim, which flies in the face of my other acolytes’ quests for a sugar daddy.
+I have faith that Tim never prostituted himself.
+Maybe I’m naïve.

-Once I completed the ritual, including the anointing of unction, I led everyone out of the room.
-The nurses came in after I completed the rites and prepared his body for transport to the funeral home.
-As they stripped off his Speedo, I turned away in embarrassment.
+Once I complete the ritual, including the anointing of unction, I lead everyone out of the room.
+The nurses come in after I complete the rites and prepare his body for transport to the funeral home.
+As they strip off his swim trunks, I turn away in embarrassment.
 His virility was enormous.

-“Thank you for coming,” Jake said.
+“Thank you for coming,” Jake says.
 “I didn’t know what to do, after calling his lawyer and boss.”

 “Everything will be taken care of.
 Do you want to talk about what happened?”

 “Tim wanted to go bodysurfing.
 The ocean thrashed him.
 I watched from the shore.
 When he didn’t come up, I alerted the lifeguards.
 They got him ashore, but he had already drowned.
-They tried resuscitation, but he was pronounced dead at the hospital.
+They tried resuscitation.
+It failed to revive him.
+He was pronounced dead at the hospital.
 I’ve sat here in a blur until you arrived.”